usharesoft/appcenter-docs/end-user/en/source/pages/migration/source-target-diffs.rst

 GRUB2 Core Image
 ~~~~~~~~~~~~~~~~

 GRUB2 is always re-installed when migrating a Linux system.
-Thus, some files in the folder ``/boot/grub2`` might be different between source and target.
+Therefore, some files in the folder ``/boot/grub2`` might be different between source and target.
 This is especially true for ``/boot/grub2/i386-pc/core.img`` since UForge installs GRUB2, regardless of the source machine configuration, with the following modules: ``biosdisk linux boot part_msdos lvm ext2 gettext xfs``.